nhsconnect/FHIR-NRLS-API/pages/overview/overview_api_journey.md

 <img src="images/roadmap/guide-focus.png" style="width:100%;max-width: 100%;">

-NHS Digital is contributing to progressing the profile developmenet, the testing process and invitations are open for the INTEROPen community to get involved and progress the wider developer ecosystem.
+NHS Digital is contributing to progressing the profile development, the testing process and invitations are open to the community to get involved and progress the wider developer ecosystem.

 Please see the explanation of the complete development roadmap.